opencog/atomese-simd/Design-C.md

 ==============
 September 2025

-Notes about OpenCL interfaces and how they impact Atomese design.
+Notes about wiring, composability and flow.

 Status: The most basic demo of adding and multiplying vectors works.
 Nothing flows in this demo: it's static in it's design.
 One specifies